Mixing Latex Paint With Polyurethane (Here’s What To Avoid)

 2. Ensure the turning stick touches the base (bottom) of the container while stirring.

-4. You can add drops of latex paint to the mixture while stirring.
+4. Add drops of latex paint to the mixture while stirring if needed.

-5. Once the paint has a consistent color and flow, stop stirring.
+5. Stop stirring once the paint has a consistent color and flow.

-You must test the mixture on a dispensable item first.
-Testing will show if the mixture has a consistent flow and color and if it dries.
+Test the mixture on a dispensable item to see if it has a consistent flow and color, and if it dries properly.

 Tony Adams